Swiss position in corruption ranking stagnates

 Though the Swiss score remains high, the lack of progress means that it was bypassed to third place this year by Finland.
 Denmark and New Zealand were joint first.

-The Swiss sectionexternal link of Transparency International (TI) said on Wednesday that serious gaps remain in the country when it comes to the financing of politics, the protection of whistle-blowers, the fight against money laundering, and corruption in the private and sports sectors.
+The Swiss sectionexternal link of Transparency International (TI) said on Wednesday that serious gaps remain in the country when it comes to the financing of politics, the protection of whistleblowers, the fight against money laundering, and corruption in the private and sports sectors.

-Martin Hilti, Swiss Director of TI said that in 2020 “politicians will have the change to tackle some of these gaps and to bring concrete improvements through a project for protecting whistle-blowers, the reform of the money laundering law, and a people’s initiative on transparency”.
+Martin Hilti, Swiss Director of TI said that in 2020 “politicians will have the change to tackle some of these gaps and to bring concrete improvements through a project for protecting whistleblowers, the reform of the money laundering law, and a people’s initiative on transparency”.

 TI said that countries that score well notably have stronger enforcement of campaign-finance regulations – something Switzerland has been criticised for in the past.